biancagenovese/housewivesgenerator/README.md

 Have you always had the burning desire to know which Real Housewife you are?

 This Housewives Generator will tell you:

--Which housewife you are.
+1. Which housewife you are.
--Who your house husband is.
+2. Who your house husband is.
--Your iconic quote.
+3. Your iconic quote.

 *Enjoy*